snikproject/virtuoso-import-docker/README.md

 To start the container, it requires some environment variables (in an .env file):

 - `DBA_PASSWORD`: The virtuoso password.
 It should be the same as what you provide to the `tenforce/virtuoso`.
+- `VIRTUOSO_DATA_DIR`: The directory into which the data is cloned and from where it is imported into virtuoso.
+The location of this directory should be the same for this import container as for the virtuoso container.
 - `GIT_REPO`: The URL of the repository used via `git clone` and SSH.
 - `GIT_EMAIL`: The e-mail address of the user which should create and push commits.
 - `GIT_NAME`: The name of the user which should create and push commits.
 - `GRAPH_URI`: The URI of the graph which should be copied into the repo.
 - `CRON_JOB`: 'update' or 'import'

 Either you run the container

 - with /virtuoso/import.sh as command for importing data from VIRTUOSO_IMPORT_DIR or
 - /virtuoso/git_import.sh for importing data one time from the repository or